 Hydrogen Fusion: The Engine of Stellar Life

 This equilibrium is what allows a star to maintain its stability over millions or even billions of years.
-The energy generated by hydrogen fusion creates an outward pressure that balances the inward force of gravity, preventing the star from collapsing on itself.
+Plus, the energy generated by hydrogen fusion creates an outward pressure that balances the inward force of gravity, preventing the star from collapsing on itself.
 This delicate balance is essential for the star's survival and its ability to shine brightly.

 Helium: The Ash of Stellar Fusion